PedroAVJ/fotogenio/README.md

 - Change from local storage to query params
 - Setup grok for webhooks
+- Change to the new replicate client library
 - Change example photos for user uploads so it makes more sense
 - Don't upload user images, since we only need the zip file
 - Ask for 12 photos minimum, and convert most other image formats to png or jpg